ThomasMertes/seed7/src/read_me.txt

   RSHIFT_DOES_SIGN_EXTEND: The C standard specifies that the
                            right shift of signed integers is
                            implementation defined, when the
                            shifted values are negative.
-This
+The macro
-                           macro is set when the sign of negative signed integers is preserved with a
+                           is TRUE when the sign of negative signed integers is preserved with a
                            right shift ( -1 >> 1 == -1 ).

-  TWOS_COMPLEMENT_INTTYPE: Defined when signed integers are
+  TWOS_COMPLEMENT_INTTYPE: TRUE, when signed integers are
                            represented as twos complement
                            numbers.
 This allows some simplified
                            range checks in compiled programs.
                            This macro is defined when
                            ~(-1) == 0 holds.

-  ONES_COMPLEMENT_INTTYPE: Defined when signed integers are
+  ONES_COMPLEMENT_INTTYPE: TRUE, when signed integers are
                            represented as ones complement
                            numbers.
 This macro is currently
                            not used.

-  LITTLE_ENDIAN_INTTYPE: Defined when the byte ordering of
+  LITTLE_ENDIAN_INTTYPE: TRUE, when the byte ordering of
                          integers is little endian.

-  BIG_ENDIAN_INTTYPE: Defined when the byte ordering of integers
+  BIG_ENDIAN_INTTYPE: TRUE, when the byte ordering of integers
                       is big endian.

   MALLOC_ALIGNMENT: Contains the number of zero bits (counting